EdenKupe/anarchysf/pages/c/003200 Alex Comfort.md

 Harold Drasdo, discussing Comfort's work in _Anarchy_ in November 1963, wrote:

-Humour is a notoriously erratic weapon but most readers without insuperable sexual barriers ought to enjoy this book thoroughly. [ . . . ] it presents serious and humane ideas about sexual and personal relationships and about modern science and politics."
+"Humour is a notoriously erratic weapon but most readers without insuperable sexual barriers ought to enjoy this book thoroughly. [ . . . ] it presents serious and humane ideas about sexual and personal relationships and about modern science and politics."
 (Drasdo: 352)

 _The Philosophers_ tells of a (then) near-future Britain in which a group of intellectuals successfully crash the City financial system.
 Goodway (see bibliography) has a chapter on Alex Comfort, describing this novel "of cyber-terrorists employing non-violent dirty tricks" as "a return to the advocacy of forming a Maquis to resist the 'Occupying Power', although that was by now Thatcherism," and showing that Comfort's "combativity and subversiveness" was unchanged. (p259)